aquanauts/python_interview/README.md

 For example, to run the tests, you run `make test`.
 The `watch` target will run the tests automatically whenever you change a `.py` file.
 Any of these targets will automatically install all the necessary dependencies (including miniconda3) to the repository directory.

 You are encouraged take a few minutes to clone this repository and experiment with this environment before your interview, so that it is familiar to you when you arrive.
 Feel free to ask any questions if you run into problems.

+## Submitting an At-Home Solution

+If you've chosen to complete the first iteration of this exercise at home, here's how you can submit your solution to Aquatic:

+#### Run `make patch`

+When you've completed the exercise and are happy with the result, run `make patch` from the command line, in the root of the repository.
+This will generate a file named `aquatic_interview_solution.patch`.

+#### Submit Your Solution

+Once you've generated a patch file, you can send it to us using the link provided by your contact at Aquatic.
+If you run into problems, or have questions, feel free to reach out and ask!